openhab/openhab-addons/bundles/org.openhab.binding.http/README.md

 - the transformed command (referenced as `%2$`)

 After the parameter reference the format needs to be appended.
-See the link above for more information about the available format parameters (e.g. to use the string representation, you need to append `s` to the reference).
+See the link above for more information about the available format parameters (e.g. to use the string representation, you need to append `s` to the reference, for a timestamp `t`).
 When sending an OFF command on 2020-07-06, the URL

 ```